Polynomial Siegel disks are typically Jordan domains: Outline of the proof

 The main task of our proof is to show that the sequence of curves $\partial D_N$ converge to a Jordan curve passing through the critical point $1$.
-Since the quasiconformal constant $K_N$ is unbounded, we need to find an appropriate way to measure the oscillation of these curves such that in this way, the oscillation of the curves can be uniformly controlled.
-This is the key of the work.
-More precisely,
+Since the quasiconformal constant $K_N$ is unbounded, we need to find an appropriate way to measure the oscillation of these curves so that the oscillation of the curves can be uniformly controlled.
+Before we proceed further let us introduce some notations first.